Marketplace or P2P lending has grown considerably in recent years…

 “The shift to bond financing by companies is welcome, and there is plenty of room for further sustainable growth.”-Financial Times (FT)

 This is good news for companies and even better news for investors because it means increased liquidity, transparency, regulatory scrutiny, diversification and perhaps most important of all, choice.

 Institutional investors who are the primary beneficiaries in terms of access to corporate debt now enjoy a large and ever-growing pool of bonds to choose from.

-The sheer scale and diversity of the corporate bond market now gives investors the chance to make this the most significant part of their investment strategy and only with WiseAlpha can everyday investors benefit from building a portfolio in this premium asset class .
+The sheer scale and diversity of the corporate bond market now gives investors the chance to make this the most significant part of their investment strategy and only with WiseAlpha can private investors benefit from building a portfolio in this premium asset class .